ethereum/consensus-specs/specs/_features/eip7732/fork.md

 ## Introduction

-This document describes the process of the EIP-XXXX upgrade.
+This document describes the process of the EIP-7732 upgrade.

 ## Configuration